yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 }
 ```

 This method also determines which attributes are safe and which are not.
 In particular,
 given a scenario, if an attribute appears in the corresponding attribute list in [[yii\base\Model::scenarios()|scenarios()]]
 and the name is not prefixed with `!`, it is considered *safe*.

-Because of the above change, Yii 2.0 no longer has "unsafe" validator.
+Because of the above change, Yii 2.0 no longer has the "unsafe" validator.

 If your model only has one scenario (very common), you do not have to overwrite [[yii\base\Model::scenarios()|scenarios()]],
 and everything will still work like the 1.1 way.

-To learn more about Yii 2.0 models refer to [Models](model.md) section of the guide.
+To learn more about Yii 2.0 models refer to the [Models](basic-models.md) chapter.

 Controllers